jpumph029/seattle-301d41/06-node-express-apis/LAB.md

 For this lab assignment, you will convert a location entered by the user into a latitude and longitude, then use those values to request weather information for that location.
 As your City Explorer back end progresses in labs 6 through 9, you will use the latitude and longitude to request information from other APIs from the same search query.

 ### Workflow
-- We will be using the Trello project management tool for the duration of this project.
-- Go to the [City Explorer Trello Board](https://trello.com/b/ZmD87LCC), open the "Settings" link and "Make a copy" of the board
-- Also on the Settings tab, click the "Filter" link to view just the current day
 - With your partner, review the user stories and analyze the feature requests and requirements in the lab.
 - Within each story, note the acceptance criteria ("Given ...
 When ...
 Then...") and the checklist of feature tasks.
 Be careful to execute tasks in order as they are often dependencies of one another.
 - During the day with your partner, check off tasks as you complete them, and move the story cards through the workflow.